jvansch1/ycharts-wiki/Pull-Request-Review-Checklist.md

 ### Metric ###
 ### Alerts Manger ###

+#### UI Testing
+1. Open and close it ~5 times and see if anything weird happens
+2. Does the "x" in the top right work and close the popup?
+3. Is it draggable?

+#### Functional Testing
 1. Create an alert for each security type (Equity, MutualFund, Index, Indicator)
     - Are the metrics correct for each security type?
         - Equity should not have "Total Assets Under Management" metric